microsoft/PubSec-Info-Assistant/docs/features/features.md

 ## Works in Progress (Future releases)

+### Image Similarity Search

+We've starting with text-based image retrieval, but in the future, we have plans to extend this functionality to include image-to-image search, offering even more robust options for our users.

-**Adding Evaluation Guidance and Metrics:** To ensure transparency and accountability, we are researching comprehensive evaluation guidance and metrics.
+### Adding Evaluation Guidance and Metrics

+To ensure transparency and accountability, we are researching comprehensive evaluation guidance and metrics.
 This will assist users in assessing the performance and trustworthiness of AI-generated responses, fostering confidence in the platform.